 To answer this question we need to look into the fascinating history of fascinators from around the world.

-Over the past decade fascinators have grown hugely in popularity, probably helped along by high profile ladies such as Catherine Middleton, Princess Beatrice and Victoria Beckham who have all been photographed in recent years wearing fascinators at Royal weddings and high society parties or classy social events.
+Over the past decade fascinators have grown hugely in popularity, probably helped along by high profile ladies such as Catherine Middleton, Princess Beatrice and Kate Winslet who have all been photographed in recent years wearing fascinators at Royal weddings, high society parties or classy social events.

 What are fascinators?

 A milliner is used to describe a person or a company who makes or sells hats.
 Essentially, a fascinator is a form of millinery which is used to make an ornamental headpiece or hair piece which is traditionally worn at weddings, cocktail parties and occasions as an alternative to a formal hat or ladies hat.

 Often made from sinamay or crinoline fabric and embellished with decorative trimmings such as organza, feathers, flowers and beads and for a more dramatic effect, some fascinators may also have a birdcage veil.
 The fascinator creation is attached to a fixing, usually a comb, clip or headband so it can be easily worn and fixed to the head.

 The finished creation is a lightweight and easy to wear hair fascinator which makes a stunning alternative to a ladies hat or formal wedding hat.

 Looking back through time, women from all over the world and from many different religions have worn ornamental headwear in some form or another.
 From basic flowers and beads to feathers and gems, women throughout the ages have used decorative objects to create pretty attention-grabbing hairstyles.
 Even in the ancient times women may have worn coloured pieces of cloth as a form of head covering.